graphitemaster/neothyne/docs/STYLE.md

 # Casting
 The use of C++ style casts is forbidden.
 The one notable exception to this is when implementing forward or move which requires the use of 'static_cast'.
-In all other situations use C style casts.
+In all other situations, use C style casts.

 # Vectors
 The use of vector is encouraged for all tasks that are not key, or key-value